shukriadams/haku/README.md

 Haku
 ----
-Haku is a boilerplate framework for rapidly creating Phonegap applications.
+Haku is a boilerplate for rapidly creating Phonegap applications.
 It has relatively few dependencies, and everything that made it in was chosen for size and performance.

 Haku
 - is implemented with Backbone; it provides a scaffold on which you can create your app as Backbone views.
+- assumes you're going to use Require to spread your apps over different files.
 - ships with Foundation in Sass mode, so you can change the look and feel of your app quickly.
 - provides a series of common utility classes for managing offline data, authentication, page transitions etc.
 - uses Grunt and Bower for build tasks and dependencies.
 It takes care of the usual HTML minification etc,